-Upon NSPIRE implementation, a microwave oven in the place of a landlord or participant supplied oven and stove will be allowed if there is no evidence of stove being in unit previously.
+A microwave oven in the place of a landlord or participant supplied oven and stove will be allowed if no evidence of stove being in unit previously.
 A microwave oven will be considered passed if the microwave is in a safe and working condition.